bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/dsd.md

 category: resources
 ---

 Welcome to the future!
 Declarative Shadow DOM (DSD) represents a huge shift in the way we architect and promote modularity on a web page.
+You can use DSD in your [layouts](/docs/layouts), components (/docs/components), and generally anywhere it would be beneficial to increase the separation between presentation logic and content and work with advanced scoped styling APIs.

 It's helpful to describe the power and flexibility of DSD by comparing it to what has come before.
 Let's look at a typical web page layout and how we might style it.
 (We'll only concern ourselves with `<body>` for this example.)

 ```html
 <body>